kurt-croix/RayCounyPlanningAndZoning/Article_30_Development_Review_Procedures.md

 ## 30.7 Planned Unit Developments

-[*Note: Article 30.7 content was referenced as 30.8 in source document*]

-## 30.8 Planned Unit Developments

 A Planned Unit Development (PUD) is a type of overlay zoning district and a type of development plan that primarily address the issues of mixed-use development.
 PUD zoning districts are inextricably linked to PUD plans in that no rights of development apply to a PUD zoning designation other than those of the approved PUD plan.

 ### A. Overview of Procedure